-Remittances to Latin America and the Caribbean will reach US$155 billion in 2023 according to projections based on statistics from the central banks of the region.
-It is the 13th year of uninterrupted growth.
-Although the analysis by country shows more variation, remittances to the region have grown every year this century with the exception of 2009 during the global financial crisis.
-México remains the principal recipient of remittances in the region, with 41.2% of the total sent to LAC.
-Central America received 28.2% of regional remittances income, the Caribbean accounted for 11.7%, and South America 18.9%.
+Remittances to Latin America and the Caribbean will reach 161 billion dollars in 2024 according to projections based on statistics from the region's central banks.
+This is the 14th year of uninterrupted growth.
+Although the analysis by country shows more variation, remittances to the region have grown every year of this century with the sole exception during the global financial crisis of 2009.
+Mexico remains the main recipient in the region, with 40.5% of the total.
+Central America received 28.4% of regional remittances, South America received 19.7% and the Caribbean countries 11.4%.

 Flows of remittances will be affected by the economic conditions in the countries that host the diaspora from each country.
 Although many countries do not publish remittances statistics by country of origin, estimates are presented below of the distribution of origins for each country based on statistics from 2022.
 In most countries, especially Mexico and Central America, high percentages of remittances come from the United States, while there are more significant percentages originating from Europe, especially in South America.